Arpan-Roy-1993/Vector-Space-Modelling-of-images-and-videos/vector-space-modelling-of-images-and-videos/Phase 1/README.md

-# Vector space modeling of MovieLens & IMDB movie data - Phase 1
+# Vector space modeling of images and video data - Phase 1

 #### Introduction:
 The tasks involve representing relationships between different entities of the data set.
-The data set contains information taken from MovieLens and IMDB, pertaining to movies, genres, actors, users and the tags associated by the user to the movies, provided through csv files.
+The data set  “B. Ionescu, A. Popescu, M. Lupu, A.L.
+Ginsca, H. Muller, Retrieving Diverse Social Images at MediaEval 2014: Challenge, Dataset and Evaluation, MediaEval Benchmarking Initiative for Multimedia Evaluation, vol. 1263, CEUR-WS.org, ISSN: 1613-0073, October 1617, Barcelona, Spain, 2014.” contains information pertaining to images and videos and users associated through text files.

 #### Software requirements:
-Python 2.7.13 :: Anaconda 4.4.0 (64-bit)
+Python 3.6 (64 bit) :: Anaconda 5.2 (64-bit)

 #### Directory Structure:
 The project directory structure has the following directories:
-	1. "resources" - contains the csv files that constitute the data set.
+	1. "resources" - contains the text files that constitute the data set.
 	2. "scripts" - contains command line interface along with the other supporting scripts needed for the successful execution of the project.

 #### Execution Steps: